emqx/cloud-docs/en_US/rule_engine/rule_engine_influxDB_2.0.md

 [InfluxDB](https://www.influxdata.com/) is an open source database for storing and analyzing time-series data, with built-in HTTP API, support for SQL-like statements, and unstructured features that are very friendly for users.
 Its powerful data throughput and stable performance make it very suitable for the IoT field.

-Through the EMQ X Cloud rule engine, we can customize the template file, and then convert the MQTT message in JSON format to Measurement and write it to InfluxDB.
+Through the EMQX Cloud rule engine, we can customize the template file, and then convert the MQTT message in JSON format to Measurement and write it to InfluxDB.

 In this guide, we will complete the creation of an InfluxDB rule engine to achieve the following functions: